Worldbuilding Week: Merothia

 Hey folks, do you enjoy the content on this blog?
 I can only take the time to do longer things like this, because I have patrons supporting me!
 Why not become a patron, and support the creation of more free material!
 Or you could even become a sponsor, and get me to link to YOUR content!

-Posted on February 20, 2017, in Game Design, Microsetting, Orroc, Pathfinder Development and tagged Development, Game Design, gaming, Merothia, Pathfinder, Worldbuilding.
+Posted on February 20, 2017, in Game Design, Microsetting, Orroc, Pathfinder Development and tagged Development, Game Design, gaming, Merothia, Pathfinder First Edition, Worldbuilding.
 Bookmark the permalink.
 Leave a comment.